paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-034-indian-child-protection-and-family-violence-prevention.md

 <a id="section-3208"></a>
 ## § 3208.
 Indian Child Abuse Treatment Grant Program
-**(a) Establishment** The Secretary of Health and Human Services, acting through the Service and in cooperation with the Bureau, shall establish an Indian Child Abuse Treatment Grant Program that provides grants to any Indian tribe or inter­tribal consortium for the establishment on Indian reservations of treatment programs for Indians who have been victims of child sexual abuse.
+**(a) Establishment** The Service, in cooperation with the Bureau, shall establish an Indian Child Abuse Treatment Grant Program that provides grants to any Indian tribe or inter­tribal consortium for the establishment on Indian reservations of treatment programs for Indians who have been victims of child abuse or neglect.

 **(b) Grant applications**

-(1) Any Indian tribe or intertribal consortium may submit to the Secretary of Health and Human Services an application for a grant under subsection (a).
+(1) Any Indian tribe or intertribal consortium, on its own or in partnership with an urban Indian organization, may submit to the Service an application for a grant under subsection (a).

 (2) Any application submitted under paragraph (1)—

-  (A) shall be in such form as the Secretary of Health and Human Services may prescribe;
+  (A) shall be in such form as the Service may prescribe;

-  (B) shall be submitted to such Secretary on or before the date designated by such Secretary; and
+  (B) shall be submitted to the Service on or before the date designated by the Service; and

   (C) shall specify—